sakan811/Honkai-Star-Rail-Characters-Damage-Simulation/README.md

   If not specified, all paths will be simulated.

 - `--sim-count`: Number of battle simulations to run (default: 1000)
+  > Does not affect the Harmony path.

   ```bash
   python main.py --sim-count 500  # Run 500 simulations
   ```

 - `--max-cycles`: Maximum number of cycles to simulate per battle (default: 10)
+  > Does not affect the Harmony path.

   ```bash
   python main.py --max-cycles 15  # Run for 15 cycles